aajonusnet/aajonusnet/md/Interviews/Joanne Unleashed Interview.md

 A: No. I was either going to a specialty market.
 But I wouldn't go into a regular grocery store.
 At that time I didn't.
 When I started traveling more, of course, I did.
-I just at more butter, or more fat with it, an avocado or something with it to help remove toxins that might have been in the poorly grown or chemically grown animals.
+I just ate more butter, or more fat with it, an avocado or something with it to help remove toxins that might have been in the poorly grown or chemically grown animals.